khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 ###### Figure 2: Tertiary Education as a Percentage of Population

 With such a significant discrepancy in tertiary education between Canada and the second-place United States, a clearer picture begins to form as to why the seemingly small Canadian economy can go pound-for-pound (or dollar-for-dollar) with economic heavy hitters like the United Kingdom and the United States with regard to FDI intake.
 Canada places a heavy emphasis on the education of its citizens and reaps the rewards a highly educated populace offers its constituents.
+Foreign Enterprises seek employees that are trainable and skilled.
+Canada supplies that!